Home Cocktails Ordinary Drink Karsk

 What is the significance of the copper coin in Karsk?

-The copper coin serves as a visual guide for the proper ratio of coffee to grain alcohol.
-When the drink is prepared, the coin should be just visible above the surface of the liquid, ensuring the right balance between the two ingredients.
+The copper coin is a traditional element in making Karsk, serving as a visual guide for the drink's strength.
+The idea is to add grain alcohol until the coin is just visible above the coffee, ensuring the perfect balance between the two ingredients.

 Can I use different types of coffee for Karsk?

-What type of grain alcohol is best for making Karsk?
+What type of grain alcohol is best for Karsk?

 You Might Also Like